ElsieMay/04_Homework_Web_APIs_Quiz_Challenge/README.md

 ## Description

-The motivation for this project was to code to create an application that can be used to generate random passwords based on criteria selected.
-The responsive application is run through a user's browser, created using HTML, CSS and Javascript.
+The motivation for this project was to create a coding assessment that includes both multiple-choice questions and interactive coding challenges.
+I built a timed coding quiz with multiple-choice questions, that runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+I have created a clean, polished, and responsive user interface.

-I learnt about code responsive design, creating Javascript code, the console, algorhythms, linking Javascript to HTML and CSS, dynamic HTML and CSS, Javascript hierarchy, Javascript variables and functions, Javascript for loops, arrays and much more.
+I learnt about code responsive design, creating Javascript code, the console, algorhythms, linking Javascript to HTML and CSS, dynamic HTML and CSS, Javascript hierarchy, web APIs, Javascript variables and functions, Javascript for loops, arrays and much more.

 ## Table of Contents